cypress-io/cypress-documentation/content/guides/dashboard/organizations.md

 🎉 Your integration is now complete!
 You can invite all of the users in your organization to sign in through your SSO provider.

+🚨 **_Note:_ All SSO Users are initailly added with the User Role of Member.**
+If a User needs different User Role permissions, this can be changed via the Cypress Dashboard by a current member with the
+[User Role](https://on.cypress.io/users#User-roles) of Owner or Admin.